keisuke-isobe/Magic8Ball/cs2a-flask/README.txt

 Running this program has several prerequisites.
 Indico.io API and Google Cloud Natural Language API will need to be installed first.
 Indico.io API can be installed using pip install Pillow == 4.0.0, and pip install indicoio.
 To install the Google API, follow this link: https://cloud.google.com/natural-language/docs/reference/libraries

 You can run this app with python flask_final-project.py and going to localhost:3000 or python3, on mac.
+Try asking it something like "Who stole my dinner?" or "Where's my bike?"